scanny/python-pptx/docs/api/chart.rst

 |LineSeries| objects
 ~~~~~~~~~~~~~~~~~~~~

-These properties are only available on series belonging to a line-type plot.
+These properties are available on a series belonging to a line-type plot.

 .. autoclass:: pptx.chart.series.LineSeries()
+   :inherited-members:
    :members:
    :member-order: bysource
    :undoc-members: